Developmental Research Project Program

 - Letters of support from mentors.
 Each mentor must provide a letter of support

 - Plans for training of students/postdoctoral fellows under the award: up to two pages.
-Make sure to include opportunities for training in lab safety, responsible conduct of research and ethics in the plans for student training.
+Make sure to include opportunities for training in lab safety and responsible conduct of research in the plans for student training.
 Also explain what role the students will have in the project and how participation in the project will help develop the students’ research and intellectual skills and help them mature as scientists.

 - Human Subjects.
 If research involves human subjects, discuss the use of human subjects as required in NIH grant applications.
 Provide targeted enrollment tables, a certificate of training in HS research for the PI, and proof of IRB approval for the project.
 No activities involving human subjects can be initiated without appropriate IRB approval of the protocol.
 If your proposal does not involve human subjects, please state so.
 File for IRB approval, if needed, when you begin preparation of your DRP application.